 The Effects tab of the editing palette, marked with a crown, lets you Royale subscribers have at it with six of everyone’s favorite one-click effects.
 Click the effect to apply it to an individual image, and you’ll see a check mark over the effect letting you know which one you are currently using.
 If you decide not to keep it, click “Original” and the image will go back to its original state.
 All images keep the edits you’ve made to them, even when you move them from cell to cell.

-“Open Image in Editor” for Royale members
+“Open Image in Editor” and back again for Royale members

 If these six effects aren’t enough for ya, click “Open image in Editor” and the image will be magically transported to the Editor — no saving and naming — where you have the entire caboodle of PicMonkey editing options up for grabs.
 The image will appear in the Editor in its original, non-cropped size, but no worries; PicMonkey will remember the cropped size when you’ve brought it back into Collage again.